-Obesity is a growing concern in all age groups and the prevalence is rapidly increasing world wide.
+Obesity is a growing concern in all age groups and the prevalence is rapidly increasing worldwide.
 A Body Mass Index (BMI) of 25 kg/m² is considered overweight and 30 kg/m² is considered obese.
 People can have a normal body mass index and still be obese.
 A person is obese if his/her fat percentage is high.
-The cheapest, easily accessible and not so accurate tool to measure BMI is using a person’s height and weight.
+The cheapest, easily accessible and not-so-accurate tool to measure BMI is a person’s height and weight.

 Story of Body Mass Index (BMI)

-We now have sophisticated equipment like CT scan, DEXA scan and Bio impedance body composition analyser to measure body fat.
+We now have sophisticated equipment like CT scans, DEXA scans and Bioimpedance body composition analysers to measure body fat.
 Hence using BMI to diagnose obesity should be avoided especially in people with high risk of diabetes and cardiovascular disease.

 Let us look into Alex’s story.